Factbox: What's next for Hong Kong's protest movement

-(Reuters) - Global media coverage of petrol bombs, tear gas and street clashes in Hong Kong days before China wants to celebrate the 70th anniversary of the founding of the People’s Republic of China present Beijing with a major PR challenge.
+(Reuters) - Global media coverage of petrol bombs, tear gas and street clashes in Hong Kong days before China wants to celebrate the 70th anniversary of the founding of the People’s Republic presents Beijing with a major public relations challenge.

 Millions of anti-government protesters have taken to Hong Kong’s streets for more than three months, plunging the Chinese-ruled city into its biggest crisis in decades and posing a direct challenge to its political masters in Beijing.

-Following are the key dates in Hong Kong’s protests movement and the most recent developments as reported by Reuters.
+Following are the key dates in Hong Kong’s protest movement and the most recent developments as reported by Reuters.

 Saturday Sept.
 28 - The fifth anniversary of the “Umbrella” pro-democracy protests in 2014 that occupied parts of the city for 79 days.
-Activists are expected to mark rally in the evening at Chater Garden next to government headquarters.
+Activists are expected to mark the event with a rally in the evening at Chater Garden next to government headquarters.

 Sunday Sept.
-29 - Demonstrators plan to rally in the bustling shopping and tourist district of Causeway Bay.
+29 - Demonstrators plan to march from the bustling shopping and tourist district of Causeway Bay to government headquarters.

+Monday Sept.
+30 - Activists plan a citywide general strike, calling for “no work, no lessons, no selling, no shopping.”

 Tuesday Oct.
 1 - The 70th anniversary of the founding of the People’s Republic of China.
-Protesters are expected to rally in Hong Kong dressed in black, and authorities are likely to roll out a large security blanket as the Hong Kong government holds a low-key ceremony.
+Protesters are expected to march dressed in black from Victoria Park in Causeway Bay to Chater Road near government headquarters, and authorities are likely to roll out a large security blanket as the Hong Kong government holds a low-key ceremony.

+Activists in Hong Kong also plan a rally outside the British Consulate and a “Black Balloon Carnival” in the shopping district of Tsim Sha Tsui.

 In Beijing, President Xi Jinping will oversee a massive military parade through central Beijing.
 The Communist Party will be hoping the world see images of orderly troop formations and dancing civilians, rather than protests in Hong Kong.

 Sept.
+26 - Hong Kong protesters trap city leader Carrie Lam in a stadium for hours after she holds her first “open dialogue” with the people in a bid to end months of protests.

-22 - In the latest of months of protests, Hong Kong police fire tear gas to break up pro-democracy demonstrators who trashed fittings at a railway station and shopping mall.
+Sept.
+22 - Hong Kong police fire tear gas to break up pro-democracy demonstrators who trashed fittings at a railway station and shopping mall.

 Sept.
 17 - Hong Kong leader Carrie Lam pledges to hold talks with the community to try to ease tensions.